krzyzanowskim/STTextView/README.md

 ### Create a TextView

 The `STTextView` is an `NSView` subclass and can be initialized like any other view.
-It has an API that is similar to the one of NSTextView.
+It has an API that is similar to that of NSTextView.

 ```swift
 import STTextView